Connect with us

 Logging ban in Kenya

-Logging ban in Kenya has resulted in escalation of prices of timber products.
+The logging ban has led to an escalation in the prices of timber products.
 PHOTO | FILE

-A nationwide logging ban aimed to protect Kenya’s fast depleting forest cover has resulted in a steep increase in the prices of timber and wooden products, dealing a severe blow to builders across the country.
+A nationwide logging ban aimed to protect Kenya’s fast-depleting forest cover has resulted in a steep increase in the prices of timber and wooden products, dealing a severe blow to builders across the country.

 A quarterly Producer Price Index by the Kenya National Bureau of Statistics indicated that between March and June, the producer prices of wood and related products rose 23 per cent – driving up consumer prices.